A reader sent me an email one day day asking for some saving tips for world travel.

 Boarders / Rent

-Before we left for our five year honeymoon, we had our own 4 bedroom two storey house.
+In 2002 before we left for our five year honeymoon, we had our own 4 bedroom two storey house.
 Instead of just the two of us trying to fill in the space, we invited two people to come join us.

 Not only did we get extra cash coming in to our savings account, but we had lots of fun times together.